aurorarch/Doodle-y/README.md

     ```
 3. Fill the info about your account. *Creating a new project in cloud is necessary to download the data*.
 4. Train the data and save the model.
+5. Run the ```quikdraw.py``` to test the model in real time.

+This project was highly motivated from [Akshay Bahadur](https://github.com/akshaybahadur21/QuickDraw)'s repo.